 Green Tomatoes: Simply Unripe, or a Different Variety

 Great question!
 Actually, there is a type of tomato that is green, even when fully ripe.
 It will have vertical stripes or other variations in the coloring and will feel soft when you press it.
 It is an unripe tomato (green) that we use to make healthy southern fried green tomatoes.
 It will be a pale green all over and feel very firm and solid which is very important for a successful batch of our healthy southern fried green tomatoes.

 Add a Pinch of Sweet

-After slicing the green tomatoes, sprinkle the slices a pinch of sugar.
+After slicing the green tomatoes, sprinkle the slices with a pinch of sugar.
 Just a pinch, please.
 Green tomatoes are very acidic, and the sugar will balance the tartness and give them a nice depth of flavor.
 Let the tomatoes sit for a few minutes as you prepare the other ingredients, and then lightly blot the top surface of the tomatoes with a paper towel.
 Don’t worry if you see a bit more moisture forming – this will help the organic cornmeal adhere to the tomatoes.

 Steady High Heat Is Best

 Make sure the healthy oil you use has reached the desired temperature, usually 360° to 375°, before putting the cornmeal-covered green tomatoes into the pan.
 A perfect temperature makes these healthy southern fried green tomatoes crisp and gorgeously golden.
-If the oil is not hot enough, the result is a soggy-crusted, limp green tomatoes.
-If the oil is too hot, the outside will brown too quickly and your fried green tomatoes will not cook all the way through.
+If the oil is not hot enough, the result is soggy-crusted, limp green tomatoes.
+If the oil is too hot, the outside will brown too quickly, and your fried green tomatoes will not cook all the way through.
 Also, keep the oil level in your pan shallow.
 Never completely submerge the slices in the oil.